 I used the vanilla beans from the company Vanilla bean kings that I ordered online and it was perfect.

 BUT, vanilla beans are expensive and not essential to make an amazingly flavorful drink.
-You can also use vanilla extract to make it as well, but here is the trick: you will need a whole tablespoon of the extract to flavor it.
+You can also use pure vanilla extract to make it as well, but here is the trick: you will need a whole tablespoon of the extract to flavor it.
 And also, make sure to use real vanilla extract and not some imitation for best flavor.
+If you only have vanilla bean paste, then use this instead!

 Blender oat milk matcha latte